civet-software/CIVET-Django/djcivet_site/docs/forms.rst

 file, and the code for this can also be downloaded from a link in the program.

-At present the program does only a very limited amount of error checking; more of this will be added in the future.
-If the template does contain one or more errors, the system will display this on a web page.

 ======================================
 Simple Template-Based Data Entry Form